thearrow/react-challenge/README.md

 While completing this challenge, try to write the cleanest, easiest-to-read-and-change, most-efficient, most-production-ready code that you are capable of writing.
 Assume the audience is another developer who will try to run, read, and change your code.

-Feel free to modify the design to your own desires - treat the images below as barebones wireframes.
+Feel free to modify the (aesthetic) design to your own desires - treat the images below as barebones wireframes.
 The important part is the functionality.